Misterio77/website/_src/index.md

 Studying at one of the big public universities of Brazil, meeting all sort of amazing people, and witnessing injustice has shaped how i think.

 I'm an free software, environmental, queer, anti-capitalist, and education activist.

-You'll probably see me avoiding proprietary software and walled gardens at all costs.